polysemy-research/loopbreaker/README.md

 # loopbreaker

+([Deprecated](https://github.com/polysemy-research/loopbreaker/issues/5#issuecomment-643747804), will be removed from [polysemy](https://github.com/polysemy-research/polysemy) at some point)

 Performance of libraries like [polysemy](https://github.com/polysemy-research/polysemy) depends on code being aggresively inlined.
 Problem is that GHC is not very keen on inlining self-recursive definitions.
 Luckily, there's a way we can